EndPointCorp/end-point-blog/2011/10/04/crud-restful-and-json-for-address.html.md

-Recently, I worked on a large project for [Paper Source](http://www.paper-source.com/) that introduced the functionality to allow users to split orders into multiple addresses, which is especially valuable during the holiday season for gift purchase.
+Recently, I worked on a large project for [Paper Source](https://www.papersource.com/) that introduced the functionality to allow users to split orders into multiple addresses, which is especially valuable during the holiday season for gift purchase.
 Paper Source runs on [Interchange](http://www.icdevgroup.org/i/dev), one of the ecommerce frameworks End Point is intimately familiar with.

 <div class="separator" style="clear: both; text-align: left;">
 <a href="/blog/2011/10/04/crud-restful-and-json-for-address/image-0.png" imageanchor="1" style="margin-left:1em; margin-right:1em"><img border="0" src="/blog/2011/10/04/crud-restful-and-json-for-address/image-0.png" width="740"/></a></div>

-This project requires [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) functionality for address editing during the checkout process; users must be able to add, edit, list, and remove addresses to be assigned to the various items in the cart.
-Another challenge here is that both logged in and logged out users are required to have this functionality, where addresses modified by logged in users would persist between sessions, and addresses of logged out users are available during their session and destroyed after they end the session (or in Paper Source's case, when they close the browser window).
+This project requires [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) functionality for address editing during the checkout process; users must be able to add, edit, list, and remove addresses to be assigned to the various items in the cart.
+Another challenge here is that both logged in and logged out users are required to have this functionality, where addresses modified by logged in users would persist between sessions, and addresses of logged out users are available during their session and destroyed after they end the session (or in Paper Source’s case, when they close the browser window).

-With these requirements, I set off to develop an architecture that followed [RESTful practices](http://en.wikipedia.org/wiki/Representational_state_transfer), described below:
+With these requirements, I set off to develop an architecture that followed [RESTful practices](https://en.wikipedia.org/wiki/Representational_state_transfer), described below:

 ### Listing Addresses